 “Be regular and orderly in your life, so that you might be violent and original in your work.”

-One of the hardest parts of writing a memoir is feeling overwhelmed by all the material or ideas you want to include.
+One of the hardest parts of writing a book is feeling overwhelmed by all the material or ideas you want to include.
 What if the theme or time span you want to cover is so huge, you feel like it could be two books, or three?

 To get over this overwhelm (and start writing!) you need to be able to condense “what it’s about” and clarify the key focus of your memoir, otherwise you’ll keep procrastinating or trying all sorts of tangents that don’t even end up in your first draft.